JonathanMinto/JonathanMinto/README.md

 [NHS - GP Analysis](https://github.com/JonathanMinto/NHS)
 #
 ## Contact
-I'm currently looking for a full-time role, so I'd love to discuss any opportunites you may have either on [LinkedIn](https://www.linkedin.com/in/jonathanminto/) or by email at jonminto@live.com
+I'm currently looking for a full-time role, so I'd love to discuss any opportunites you may have either on [LinkedIn](https://www.linkedin.com/in/jonathanminto/) or by email: jonminto@live.com